Solvosoft/django-gentelella-widgets/docs/source/notifications.rst

        only_icon = False
    )

-Then from the djgentelella.notication the create_notification subrutine must be imported.
+Then to implement this feature we must import from the djgentelella.notication the create_notification subrutine.
-Also the user must be login in order to use this feature, as notification require a user to be registered, and also for the second case in which we wish to sent a email.
+In the view we must require the user as his account and email are required to create notifications and send emails.

 .. code:: python